OCTRI/ember-i18next/README.md

 ## Installation

-To install with Ember CLI 0.2.0 or later (when published to npm):
+To install with Ember CLI 0.2.0 or later:

 ```
 ember install:addon ember-i18next